 @ to define and choose among server connections.
 If you’re interested in grouping servers together, take a look at what the

 TAB keys do.

 Monitoring lots of servers at once makes life much easier if you manage a lot of machines that are involved in replication.
-To that end, I’ve also added a new mode to monitor master and slave status.
-You can see master and slave status in the same view; by default the data is grouped into slave SQL status, slave I/O status, and master status.
-This gives you a quick glance at whether the slaves are running, how far they lag the master, and so forth.
+To that end, I’ve also added a new mode to monitor master and replica status.
+You can see master and replica status in the same view; by default the data is grouped into replica SQL status, replica I/O status, and master status.
+This gives you a quick glance at whether the replicas are running, how far they lag the master, and so forth.
 Press

 M to enter this mode.